-- 8.5 per cent of households are overcrowded across the borough.
-For three quarters of wards there is overcrowding in 10 per cent of households (ONS, 2011) - The top three wards for overcrowding are Golborne, Notting Dale, and Dalgarno, all among the more deprived wards in the borough (17.8 per cent in Golborne, 15 per cent in Notting Dale, and 13.5 per cent in Dalgarno) - The proportion of over 70s who share a household with people of working age is confirmed to be a significant factor in the variation of the number of COVID-19 cases in England (New Policy Institute, 2020) - National research shows that poor housing conditions can lead to increased risk of cardiovascular disease, respiratory disease, depression and anxiety which can lead to worse outcomes if a person become infected with COVID-19 (Health Foundation, 2020) - Risk of homelessness is likely to increase nationally due to economic downturn following the pandemic, resulting in job losses, financial insecurity, and rising personal debt levels (Clair A, 2020).
+- 10.9% of households in Westminster were overcrowded at the time of the 2011 Census. - The proportion of over 70s in a local authority who share a household with people of working age is confirmed to be a significant factor in the variation of the number of COVID-19 cases in England (New Policy Institute, 2020). - National research shows that poor housing conditions can lead to increased risk of cardiovascular disease, respiratory disease, depression and anxiety which can lead to worse outcomes if a person become infected with COVID-19 (Health Foundation, 2020). - Risk of homelessness is likely to increase nationally due to economic downturn following the pandemic, resulting in job losses, financial insecurity, and rising personal debt levels.